Hafnium: Isotopes

 The extinct radionuclide 182Hf has a half-life of 8.90 million years, and is an important tracker isotope for the formation of planetary cores.
+No other radioisotope has a half-life over 1.87 years.

-The nuclear isomer 178m2Hf was at the center of a controversy for several years regarding its potential use as a weapon.
+The longest-lived nuclear isomer 178m2Hf (31 years) was at the center of a controversy for several years regarding its potential use as a weapon.
+Because of its high energy compared to the ground state 178Hf, the isomer was put under scrutiny as being capable of induced gamma emission, which could be weaponized to produce large amounts of gamma radiation all at once.
+Applications of the isomer have been frustrated due to the difficulty of producing it without the product being immediately destroyed as well as its extremely high cost.

 Occurrence

-Hafnium is estimated to make up about 5.8 ppm of the Earth's upper crust by mass.
+Hafnium is estimated to make up about between 3.0 and 4.8 ppm of the Earth's upper crust by mass.
 It does not exist as a free element on Earth, but is found combined in solid solution with zirconium in natural zirconium compounds such as zircon, ZrSiO4, which usually has about 1–4% of the Zr replaced by Hf.
 Rarely, the Hf/Zr ratio increases during crystallization to give the isostructural mineral hafnon (Hf,Zr)SiO4, with atomic Hf > Zr.
 An obsolete name for a variety of zircon containing unusually high Hf content is alvite.

 A major source of zircon (and hence hafnium) ores is heavy mineral sands ore deposits, pegmatites, particularly in Brazil and Malawi, and carbonatite intrusions, particularly the Crown Polymetallic Deposit at Mount Weld, Western Australia.
 A potential source of hafnium is trachyte tuffs containing rare zircon-hafnium silicates eudialyte or armstrongite, at Dubbo in New South Wales, Australia.

 Production

 The heavy mineral sands ore deposits of the titanium ores ilmenite and rutile yield most of the mined zirconium, and therefore also most of the hafnium.
 Zirconium is a good nuclear fuel-rod cladding metal, with the desirable properties of a very low neutron capture cross section and good chemical stability at high temperatures.
-However, because of hafnium's neutron-absorbing properties, hafnium impurities in zirconium would cause it to be far less useful for nuclear-reactor applications.
+However, because of hafnium's neutron-absorbing properties, hafnium impurities in zirconium would cause it to be far less useful for nuclear reactor applications.
 Thus, a nearly complete separation of zirconium and hafnium is necessary for their use in nuclear power.
-The production of hafnium-free zirconium is the main source for hafnium.
+The production of hafnium-free zirconium is the main source of hafnium.